jyhi/Notes/Law of Intellectual Property/2019-03-29-trademark.md

 There are 2 grounds for **refusing** a registration of a mark:

+- Absolute grounds
-- **Absolute grounds**
+- Relative grounds

+### Absolute Grounds

+S.11(1):

 - signs which do not satisfy requirements of _definition (see above)_
 - trademarks which are devoid of any distinctive character
 - trademarks which consist exclusively of signs which may serve, in trade or business, to designate the **kind, quality, quantity, intended purpose, value, geographical origin, time of production** of goods or rendering of services, or other characteristics of goods and services
 - trademarks which consist exclusively of signs which have become **customary (popular) in the current language** or in the honest and established practices of the trade

-- **Relative grounds**
+S.11(3): A sign shall not be registered as a trademark in relation to goods if it consists exclusively of:

+- the shape that **results from the nature** of the goods themselves
+- the shape of goods that is **necessary to obtain a technical result**
+- the shape that **gives substantial value** to the goods

+S.11(4): a trademark shall not be registered if it is:

+- **contrary to** accepted principles of **morality**
+- likely to **deceive the public**

+S.11(5): a trademark shall not be registered if:

+- its use is prohibited in Hong Kong under or by virtue of any law
+- the application for registration is made in **bad faith**

+S.11(6): a trademark shall not be registered if it consists of or contains the **national or regional flags, emblems or their designs**

 ### Exceptions

-- **saving provision**: a trademark can _still_ be registered if it has, before the date of application for registration, in fact **acquired a distinctive character**, even though it fails to satisfy the requirements of
+- **saving provision** (S.11(2)): a trademark can _still_ be registered if it has, before the date of application for registration, in fact **acquired a distinctive character**, even though it fails to satisfy the requirements of _absolute grounds_